Removals:

 standard:

-The standard is ICROA endorsed.
-It is based on the principle of additionality and focuses on > 60 years of structurally used, biogenic building materials such as construction timber, hemp, straw, bamboo and reed.
-The standard is a cooling service, i.e. represents a temporary C-sink and must be compensated for or renewed in 60+ years when the building is demolished. (see portfolio graphic below).
+Standard is based on the principle of additionality and focuses on > 60 years (EU requirement 35 years) of structurally used, biogenic building materials such as structural timber, biochar concrete, hemp, cellulose, cork, straw, bamboo, grass and reed.

 Construction Stored Carbon